tanishiraj321/Othello-Dojo/README.md

     ```

 3.  **Set Up Environment Variables**:
     Create a new file named `.env` in the root of the project.
 This file is needed for the generative AI features.
-If you don't intend to use the AI move suggestion or visualization, you can leave this blank.
+If you don't intend to use the AI  visualization, you can leave this blank.
+    V2 Update: We no longer need GenAI for move suggestion , this is handled by the minimax algorithmn now.
     ```
     GEMINI_API_KEY=YOUR_API_KEY_HERE
     ```